solidify/Bootcamp-Azure-Asp.Net-Core-DevOps/2017/Schedule.md

 General
 =====
-Fork from a special version of the Global Azure Bootcamp, this edition integrates Asp.Net Core application, Visual Studio Team Service (VSTS), Entity Framework (EF) in a suite of seven DevOps labs.
+Fork from a special version of the Global Azure Bootcamp 2017 (November), this edition integrates Asp.Net Core application, Visual Studio Team Service (VSTS), Entity Framework (EF) in a suite of seven DevOps labs.

 - Style: Instructor led, self-paced, proctor supported